notifi-network/notifi-network.github.io/docs/advanced/multi-wallet.md

 }>
 ```

-> **Note:** See the full definition of the type `WalletWithSignParams` [here](https://github.com/notifi-network/notifi-sdk-ts/blob/main/packages/notifi-core/lib/NotifiClient.ts)
+> **Note:** See the full definition of the type `WalletWithSignParams` [here](https://github.com/notifi-network/notifi-sdk-ts/blob/main/packages/notifi-core/lib/NotifiClient.ts).

-With this adding `multiWallet` is easy, once the list of wallet addresses of the user has been obtained.
+With this, adding `multiWallet` is easy once the list of wallet addresses of the user has been obtained.

 ## How to integrate

-1. Obtain the list of wallet addresses
+1. Obtain the list of wallet addresses.

-  This will depend on the blockchain and wallet, but often a `useWallet()` hook can be used to fetch an array of all wallet addresses incl. their public keys
+  This will depend on the blockchain and wallet, but often a `useWallet()` hook can be used to fetch an array of all wallet addresses including their public keys.

-2. Construct `signMessage` functions for every address
+2. Construct `signMessage` functions for every address.

   This will again depend on the blockchain you are developing for.
-Generally a function that takes a hashed message, signs it, and returns the signature is required.
+Generally, a function that takes a hashed message, signs it, and returns the signature is required.

   <details>
     <summary>Code example for Aptos</summary>